AI6-Bangalore-Chapter/2018-cycle-2/experiments.md

 # Proposed Experiments

-1. Perofrmance of different optimizers.
+1. Performance of different optimizers.

 ----
 # Other Experimnets